Ancient Rome walking tour

 If you find the whole concept of wax figures interesting, you’re in the right place.
 The Museo delle Cere Rome has a unique characteristic: open doors for people to see behind the scenes.
 You can enter the waxwork laboratory and find out how the magic comes to life.
 There are 6 processes involved in the making of wax figures and you can learn all of them here.

 The Museo delle Cere is a great attraction for everyone.
 It doesn’t matter if you go alone, with your partner or with your family: you will have a blast.
 It’s a great way to learn about history and current events without children getting bored, for instance.
 Both adults and kids will definitely enjoy it.
 You can spend at least half a day there.

-How to reach the Wax Museum?
+How to get to the Wax Museum Rome?

 You can either reach the wax museum by bus, by metro or through both, depending on your starting location.
 One cool thing about this attraction is that it closes late on Saturdays, so you can visit after a day of sightseeing!

 • Metro.
 There are no stations super close to the museum.
 However, if you don’t mind walking a bit, you can get out at Roma Termini (Line A and Line B) or the Colosseum.

 • Bus.
 Some of the buses that will get you the closest to this museum are lines 40, 64, 75, 85, 87, 170, 175, 810.

 • Address.
 Piazza Dei Santi Apostoli 68.

 • Schedules.
 Currently, the schedules vary depending on the day of the week.

 Saturday: from 9 am to 9pm.